Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Univariate Vandermonde with Arnoldi

-However, solving~\eqref{Vander inter1} is not recommended, as it is not stable, whereas \eqref{eq:vander_LS} can be solved stably~\cite[Ch.~20]{Thm19.4}.
-In this paper, unless otherwise stated, we focus on the least-squares problem~\eqref{eq:vander_LS} and assume that $N<M$.
+{The least-squares problem~\eqref{eq:vander_LS} has the same solution as the normal equation $\boldsymbol{A^*Ac} =\boldsymbol{A^*\tilde{f}}.$ If $A$ is well-conditioned, the least squares problem can be solved by the normal equation.
+However, if $A$ is moderately (or highly) ill-conditioned, since the condition number of $\mathbf{A^*A}$ is the square of the condition number of $\mathbf{A}$, the conditioning of the normal equation $\boldsymbol{A^*Ac} =\boldsymbol{A^*\tilde{f}}$ significantly worsens.} In this paper, unless otherwise stated, we focus on the least-squares problem~\eqref{eq:vander_LS} and assume that $N<M$.

 Ideally, we can find the coefficients of the polynomial approximation by solving {the least-squares problem \eqref{eq:vander_LS}}.
 However, the Vandermonde matrices are well known to be exponentially ill-conditioned~\cite{vander2} (unless the nodes are uniformly distributed on the unit circle).
+This creates instability in solving the Vandermonde system and makes a moderately high degree Vandermonde approximation inaccurate.
 The ill-conditioning of the Vandermonde matrix is due to the non-orthogonal nature of the monomial basis.
-A potential solution to the ill-conditioning issue is to treat the monomial basis as a Krylov subspace sequence, such that
+A potential solution to the ill-conditioning is to treat the monomial basis as a Krylov subspace sequence, such that